mnvr/notes/memoization-in-haskell.md

 ---
 title: Memoization in Haskell
-subtitle: A State monad tutorial
+description: A State monad tutorial
-date: 2023-12-04
-description: Taking the State monad out for a spin
-theme: paper
-layout: text
-unlisted: true
 ---

 Haskell provides a State monad, but it seems a bit too magical at times.
 There